CHU (radio station): History

 Initially, the signal consisted of a constant frequency interrupted by patterns of Morse Code pulses to indicate the time.
 In the 1930s, station identification via Morse Code was added to the transmission.
 Since deciphering even a simple time code "by ear" was occasionally difficult under field conditions, voice announcements of time and station identification were added to CHU in 1952, using a speaking clock made by Ateliers Brillié Frères of France.
 Fredrick Martin Meach of the Canadian embassy in Paris recorded the time announcements in English, which were stored on strips of photographic film and played back under control of the observatory clocks.
 In 1960, the speaking clock was replaced with one manufactured by Audichron corporation and rented by the Dominion Observatory; this unit had more intelligible voice quality and lower maintenance.
 New English voice announcements were recorded by Harry Mannis of the Canadian Broadcasting Corporation.
 Bilingual announcements started in 1964, with French speech provided by Miville Couture of CBC Montreal.
 The station switched to digital audio in the 1990s.

-Until 1959, the carrier frequency, tone frequency and second pulses were derived from independent sources, and the carrier stability as that of any commercial short wave transmitter.
+Until 1959, the carrier frequency, tone frequency and second pulses were derived from independent sources, and the carrier stability was that of any commercial short wave transmitter.
 A divider chain was put into service so that all of the CHU signals were derived from Western Electric standard crystal oscillators with pulses for seconds monitored by continuous comparison with the observatory clocks.
 By 1978 all parts of the CHU transmitted signal were derived from an NRC-designed cesium beam frequency standard.

 Also in 1959, the 14.67 MHz transmitter was replaced with a new 20 kW unit.
 All site antennas were replaced with vertical antennas by 1971.
 The station continued to be operated by the Observatory until 1970, when its operation was transferred to the Institute for National Measurement Standards at the National Research Council.

 Effective January 1, 2009, the 7.335 MHz frequency was changed to 7.85 MHz.
 The change was necessary due to an ITU HF global reallocation at the 2003 World Radio Conference (WRC-03), where the 7.3 MHz range was reallocated to broadcasting.
 The power output was later reduced from 10 kW to 5 kW due to complaints from New Zealand that the signal was causing interference on its new frequency.

+The National Research Council disbanded CHU broadcasts on June 22, 2026.
+The broadcast of time signals on shortwave radio frequencies ended at 14:10 Coordinated Universal Time.